trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 };
 ```

-7. Generate the Typescript classes from Michelson code
+7. Generate the Typescript classes from Michelson code.

 Taqueria is able to generate Typescript classes for any frontend application.
 It takes the definition of your smart contract and generates the contract entrypoint functions, type definitions, etc ...